 The Benefits of Creating A Color Palette

 Creating a color palette really allows you to maximize your wardrobe as everything tends to flow together.
-Just think, endless outfit options.

-If you tend to struggle with your personal style, having a strict set of colors really helps to emphasize your style.
+having a strict set of colors really helps to emphasize your style.

 Let's start with the foundation.....